Ku-ring-gai High School

 • statistics and probability.

-In Years 11 and 12, the study of mathematics is optional.
+In Years 11 and 12, the study of mathematics is an elective.
 Courses offered include:

 • Mathematics Advanced (from 2019)